 A: A combination of coil springs and shock absorbers as the main source of suspension rather than the standard of leaf springs and shock absorbers.

-In 1989, Jack Willman Sr., now with his own truck, Taurus, debuted a new truck which used a what?
+, Jack Willman Sr., now with his own truck, Taurus, debuted a new truck which used a what?

 A: A solid axle suspension system made of parallel four-link suspensions and coil overs that together weighed in at close to 9,000 pounds (4,100 kg).